Adam Boulton

-Thomas Adam Babington Boulton (born 15 February 1959) is a British journalist and broadcaster who is regular panelist on TalkTV.
-He was formerly editor-at-large of Sky News, and presenter of All Out Politics and Week In Review.
-He is also the former political editor of Sky News.
+Thomas Adam Babington Boulton (born 15 February 1959) is a British journalist and broadcaster.
+He is a regular presenter on Times Radio.
+He was formerly the political editor of TV-am, an ITV early-morning broadcasting franchise holder.

+He was also political editor and then editor-at-large of Sky News, and presenter of All Out Politics and Week in Review.
 He is based at Sky News' Westminster studios in Central London.
-He was previously the political editor of TV-am, an ITV early-morning broadcasting franchise holder.

 He held the post of Sky's political editor since being asked to establish its politics team for the launch of the channel in 1989.
 He is the former presenter of Sky News' Sunday Live with Adam Boulton, and presented a regular weekday news and political programme on Sky News, entitled Boulton and Co from 2011 to 2014.

 Early life and education

-Born in 1959, Boulton is the son of pioneering anaesthetist Dr Thomas Babington Boulton OBE (1925–2016) and Helen (née Brown).
+Born in 1959, Boulton is the son of pioneering anaesthetist Thomas Babington Boulton (1925–2016) and Helen (née Brown).
 He comes from a family of bank managers and clerks, with a medical tradition on his mother's side.

-He was educated at Tower House School, a preparatory school in south-west London, at St Andrew's School, Pangbourne, a preparatory school in Berkshire, and at Westminster School, a boarding school for boys in Westminster in Central London, where he took A-levels in English, Mathematics, Physics and Chemistry.
-He then studied at Christ Church, Oxford, and Johns Hopkins University, where he gained degrees in English and International Relations.
+He was educated at Tower House School, a preparatory school in south-west London, at St Andrew's School, Pangbourne, a preparatory school in Berkshire, and at Westminster School, a boarding school for boys in Westminster in Central London, where he took A-levels in English, mathematics, physics and chemistry.
+He then studied at Christ Church, Oxford, and Johns Hopkins University, where he gained degrees in English and international relations.

-In 2013 Boulton received an Honorary Doctorate of Business from Plymouth University.

 Career

+Early roles

 Boulton had early roles at IPS News and the BBC.

-Before joining Sky News, he worked as a journalist in the parliamentary lobby.
-He was then political editor for TV-am, where his colleague was Kay Burley who later joined Sky News.
+He worked as a journalist in the parliamentary lobby, as political editor for TV-am, where his colleague was Kay Burley who also later joined Sky News.
 It was during the 1987 general election that he was punched by Denis Healey after Anne Diamond asked Healey about his wife using private healthcare; the incident was witnessed by gossip columnist Nigel Dempster.